-Do you need help in advancing your organization’s sustainability strategies?
-Get the latest thinking and application in Sustainable Business & Policy with Presidio Graduate School Experiential Learning.
+Do you need help advancing your organization’s sustainability strategies?
+Get cutting-edge sustainable business and policy thinking and application with the Presidio Graduate School Experiential Learning Program.

-Student teams in the Operations and Production class partner with organizations to create an operations plan that establishes a set of major steps or tasks necessary to meet an existing, new or proposed operations process.
+Student teams in the Operations and Supply Chain Management class partner with organizations to create an operations plan that establishes a set of major steps or tasks necessary to meet an existing, new or proposed operations process.

 Once the team has determined the optimal approach, they create a high-level implementation plan that lays out a set of major steps or tasks necessary to meet the new requirement.
 Aspects of the report will include: